Delay-Multiply-And-Sum Beamforming for Real-Time In-Air Acoustic Imaging: Introduction

 \section{Introduction}

 In-air acoustic imaging is a technique in which an array of microphones is used to reconstruct the incoming wave field that is being emitted by one or more sources in the environment.
 The fundamental goal of this process is to convert the time or frequency-domain signals recorded across an array of microphones into a spatially localized map that visualizes the power distribution.

 This technique has a wide range of applications, one of which is the detection of pressurized gas or air leaks in industrial environments \cite{guentherAutomatedDetectionCompressed2016, steckelUltrasoundbasedAirLeak2014}.
 High-pressure gas escaping through a small orifice generates acoustic energy due to the turbulent, high-velocity flow.
 The ability to precisely localize these leaks in complex piping systems is vital for energy efficiency, environmental compliance, and worker safety.
 Furthermore, non-contact fault detection and condition monitoring of rotating machinery is another major driver \cite{alousifMachineryFaultDetection2021, dadoucheSensitivityAirCoupledUltrasound2008, steckelToolWearPrediction2024, verellenBeamformingAppliedUltrasound2021}.
 Mechanical faults, such as bearing wear produce ultrasonic emissions long before they generate significant audible noise or heat, making acoustic imaging a viable tool for predictive maintenance.
 It is also used in aeroacoustics for the analysis of wing performance \cite{merino-martinezReviewAcousticImaging2019}.
 Finally, ultrasonic imaging is of importance for in-air sonar sensing\cite{allevatoEmbeddedAircoupledUltrasonic2020, jansenStabilizedAdaptiveSteering2024, moto:c:irua:166448_kers_comp}.
-It is used as a pulse-echo sensor in for example (3D) robotic navigation and mapping.
-It allows for robust depth sensing and is can be of critical value for autonomous systems operating in visually obscured environments (by dust, rain, fog, ...) where other sensors such as camera's may fail.
+It is used as a pulse-echo sensor in, for example, (3D) robotic navigation and mapping.
+It allows for robust depth sensing and can be of critical value for autonomous systems operating in visually obscured environments (by dust, rain, fog, etc.) where other sensors such as cameras may fail.